medhaaga/medhaaga.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student in the [Department of Statistics](https://stat.uw.edu/) at University of Washington advised by [Zaid Harchaoui](https://faculty.washington.edu/zaid/) and [Alex Luedtke](https://www.alexluedtke.com/).
+I am a fifth-year Ph.D. student in the [Department of Statistics](https://stat.uw.edu/) at University of Washington advised by [Zaid Harchaoui](https://faculty.washington.edu/zaid/) and [Alex Luedtke](https://www.alexluedtke.com/).
 My research interests involve generative modeling, optimal transport, gradient flows, and deep learning in general.
 I am interested in application of optimal transport and gradient flows in statistical inference and explainable artificial intelligence.
 At UW, I am fortunate to be working with [Soumik Pal](https://sites.math.washington.edu//~soumik/) on optimal transport.
 I also work in collaboration with the [Abrahms's Lab](https://www.abrahmslab.com/) at the [eScience Institute](https://escience.washington.edu/) on revealing hidden lives of cryptic carnivores with AI.

 I did my undergraduate in Mathematics from [Indian Institute of Technology Kanpur](https://www.iitk.ac.in/) with a minor in English literature.
 At IITK, I worked on developing methods for output analysis and convergence diagnostics of Markov chain Monte Carlo and importance sampling with [Dootika Vats](https://dvats.github.io).